Valuable Canadian Pennies

 Canadian 1936 Dot Cent

-Here is for the most famous and valuable penny produced in Canada!
+Here is the most famous and valuable cent produced in Canada!

 The 1936 Dot Cent is rare because of its distinctive and significant minting detail.
 Preparations for King Edward VIII's coinage started when King George V died in early 1936.
 However, when Edward abdicated the throne, Canada had no approved design for a King George VI coin on time.
 In order to address this issue, the Royal Canadian Mint reused dies dated 1936 (yet with a little dot beneath the date to set them apart from the regular 1936 issue).